 The Basics: Tongue and Lip Ties in Babies

 Postpartum is famously known as a transition period with a lot of woes.
-But if you’re one of the 4-11 percent of U.S. families whose baby has tongue and lip ties, the initial month after birth can feel like a nightmare before you find the right help and resources.
+If your baby has tongue and lip ties, those first weeks can feel overwhelming until you find the right help.
 The first step is figuring out if your baby has an oral restriction.
 So in this post, you’ll learn how to tell if your baby has a tongue or lip tie.
 From there, there are solutions!

 Disclaimer: This post is NOT medical advice and is no substitute for visiting a doctor.
 Everything shared on NavigatingParenthood.com and within this post is meant as an educational tool to close the “I wish I knew” gap.
 Please share your new knowledge and any questions with your doctor or specialist.